ottypes/json1/spec.md

 ```

 (Translation: Go into x.y and pick up the data (slot 0).
 Set doc.y = {}.
 Set doc.y.x = data (slot 0).)

-# Status

-I've got the individual map and list transform functions working, but I haven't combined them together.
-And I also haven't tested it.